Facebook Pageview

 Notes about Accessibility

-Rooms, restrooms and routes to the telescopes are all accessible.
+Rooms, restrooms, and routes to the telescopes are all accessible.
 Telescope eyepieces may not suit everyone’s needs.
-Call ahead to the observatory at 707-833-6979 to discuss your needs.
+Please call ahead to the observatory at 707-833-6979 to discuss your needs.

 A designated accessible parking space is available in an adjacent lot.
-Route of travel from parking space is hard-packed gravel that is generally accessible.
+The route of travel from the parking space is hard-packed gravel that is generally accessible.
 It may occasionally work loose and require some assistance, but the space is adjacent to the observatory.